filecoin-project/lotus/documentation/en/join-devnet-cli.md

 ## Genesis & Bootstrap

-The current Lotus build will automatically join the **Lotus DevNet** using the genesis and bootstrap files in the `build/` directory using a default configuration.
+The current Lotus build will automatically join the **Lotus DevNet** using the genesis and bootstrap files in the `build/`.

 ## Start Daemon